This article applies to all Connect site administrators.

 - Clusters: Agency/Program Manager's Point of View (shows how an agency manager selects clusters in edit mode)

 - Adding Clusters

 If you want to use a term other than cluster, you can request to have "cluster" overridden on your site by a term of your choice.
 Contact our Customer Care team to make a request.

 Before looking at how clusters operate from a Site Manager standpoint, it might help to see what clusters look like to an agency or program manager.

-If agency clusters have been added in the manager panel, then a Clusters dropdown will be visible in the agency/program manager's profile-editing area, right after the Causes field.
+If agency clusters have been added in the manager panel, then a Clusters dropdown will be visible in the agency/program manager's profile-editing area, right after the Interest & Abilities field.

 An agency or program may select one or more options from the Clusters dropdown.